sroehling/MailShredder/MailCleanerSpec.md

 ### Message List View

-List of messages which haven't beenn deleted.
+List of messages which haven't been deleted.

 * Filter settings in Header
     * This is consistent with other apps which, by convention